-Mount Lassen Volcanic National Park has seen a burst in popularity since I was a kid.
+Mount Lassen Volcanic National Park has seen a burst in popularity since I was a kid, and it really is one of the best things to do in Northern California.
 It’s an unusual National Parks road trip stop in that it’s an actual active volcano.
 Even though it’s not necessarily going to blow tomorrow, the geothermal activity all around Mount Lassen is unique to National Park sites (except Yellowstone’s geysers and springs).

 At Mount Lassen Volcanic National Park, check out the Sulphur Works, Boiling Lake, and other hydrothermal areas.
+Watch for some of the prettiest California waterfalls around here too!
 There are lots of great hikes on the south side of the mountain, so take a day or two for your visit and get the full Mount Lassen experience.

 Reno and Lake Tahoe

 Because visiting Mount Lassen brings you so close to Lake Tahoe, you have to visit.
 I know that it’s not one of the California National Parks but there are state parks all around the lake and you’ll feel regret if you skip over it.
 Having done both the California and Nevada sides of Lake Tahoe, I can say that I prefer the Nevada side.